What we believe

 We believe that the church, which is the body and espoused bride of Christ, is a spiritual organism made up of all born-again persons (Eph 1:22,23; 5:25-27; I Cor 12:12-14; II Cor 11:2).
 We believe that the establishment and continuance of local churches is clearly taught and defined in the New Testament Scriptures (Acts 14:27, 18:22, 20:17, I Tim 3:1-3 & Titus 1:5-11).
 We believe in the autonomy of the local churches, free of any external authority and control (Acts 13:1-4, 15:19-31, 20:28; Rom 16:1,4; I Cor 3:9, 16, I Cor 5: 4-7, 13; I Peter 5:1-4).
 We recognize believerʼs baptism and the Lordʼs supper as scriptural means of testimony for the church (Matt 28:19,20; Acts 2:41,42; Acts 18:8; I Cor 11:23-26).

-For more information regarding who we are and what we believe please consider attending our Road to EMMAUS Membership Class which is offered once every two months after a Sunday service!
+For more information regarding who were are and what we believe please consider attending Growth Track!